J-O-S-I-E/applied-ai-system-project/README.md

 # PawPal+ AI

 An AI-powered pet care scheduling assistant.
-Owners register their pets, add daily care tasks, and receive an intelligently explained schedule — backed by a Gemini language model, a pet care knowledge base, and a rule-based guardrail layer.
+Owners register their pets, add daily care tasks, and receive an intelligently explained schedule — backed by a Gemini language model, a semantic vector knowledge base, and a rule-based guardrail layer.

 ---